UltimaPhoenix/luceneappengine/README.md

   * buffer management

 ## News
+  * 14-07-2024 Update LAE examples to google-cloud-firestore and a brand new demo project now powered by Micronaut and in Java 17
   * 29-06-2024 Reduced dependencies no long require Objectify
   * 02-11-2023 LAE 5 officially out (breaking changes) can be considered a new product.
   * 30-06-2023 LAE 5 currently working fine in local environment